Femoon/tts-azure-web/README.md

 - Login
 - Go to [Your APIS](https://azure.microsoft.com/en-us/try/cognitive-services/my-apis/)
 - In the "Speech services" block, click "Add"
 - A region and two subscription keys will be listed beside Speech Services.
-Add the region and either one of the key to the `.env.local` file (you can use `.env.example` as reference) or set the corresponding environment variables.
+You only need one key and its corresponding region.

 ## Deploy on Vercel